plantaseed/bambi/README.md

 ```console
 user@computer:~/k8-cli$ kubectl apply -f manager.yaml
 ```
-Don't forget to expose the service, either add it to you ingress och just start a loadbalancer.
+Don't forget to expose the service, either add it to your ingress or just start a loadbalancer.

 ### Config
 When you first open the manager you should first enter a config file, it should have the following format.